aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 }
 ```

 > The command 'show route receive-protocol bgp' shows the routes received by the BGP process from a specific neighbor.
+This is essentially BGP RIB In.

 At this point, both Leaf1 and Leaf2 should have each others loopback, and it should be reachable.